bf-dev/neoframe/README.md

 ## Deployment

-The static files in the `out` directory can be deployed to any static hosting service, such as GitHub Pages, Vercel, Netlify, etc.
+This website is deployed to [neowiki.one](https://neowiki.one) using GitHub Pages.

 ## Tech Stack